 “One book that’s been extremely helpful recently is Traction.
 It’s about the entrepreneurial operating system, a really process-driven system to ensure that you understand your key metrics as a business—what are your goals, what are the big rocks that you have to chip away at every week to try to hit your quarterly goals.
 It gives you a lot of tools to leverage in order to make that process easier.
 That’s one of the things that’s really easy to miss as a startup: What is the process you need to put in place to make sure that you’re marching toward the right goal?” - Brian Handly

-As Brian and Lee said, this book is perfect for early-stage founders looking to set up the right processes to help scale and grow their business.
+This book is perfect for early-stage founders looking to set up the right processes to help scale and grow their business.
 This strategic guide covers everything from surrounding yourself with the right people to paying attention to the right data points.